KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     and agreements permit it.
-6.  **Keep controlled data out of Git:** Never commit controlled-access data, participant or sample identifiers, sensitive metadata, credentials, or revealing logs to GitHub—even in a private repository.
+6.  **Keep controlled data out of Git:** Never commit controlled-access data, participant or sample identifiers, sensitive metadata, credentials, or revealing logs to GitHub -- even in a private repository.
 Use synthetic or approved public example data in code and documentation.
 Review staged files and diffs before every commit; `.gitignore` is helpful but is not a security control by itself.